 The situation in the developed capitalist countries in Asia shows the further strengthening of the monopolies.
-Discussing the present situation in Japan, the SOHYO, in its White Paper of 1973, has stated that the acceleration of monopoly concentration is taking place in a situation of the already well-entrenched positions of Big Business in Japan.
+Discussing the present situation in Japan, the SOHYO, in its White Paper of 1973, has stated that

+The acceleration of monopoly concentration is taking place in a situation of the already well-entrenched positions of Big Business in Japan.
 Out of some 20,000 enterprises in Japan, the capital of 100 leading companies accounts for 53% of the total.
 Industrial production, particularly that of the key industries, is highly dependent upon big enterprises.
-For instance, the topranking 10 companies control 82,4% in banking, 99% in automobile, 86.6% refinery, 80.8% in ammonium sulphate, 80.3% in cement, 88% in camera and 98% in newsprint industries.
+For instance, the top-ranking 10 companies control $82\cdot4\%$ in banking, 99% in pig iron, 99% in automobile, $86\cdot6\%$ in refinery, $80\cdot8\%$ in ammonium sulphate, $80\cdot3\%$ in cement, 88% in camera and 98% in newsprint industries.
 And even among these, the topmost three companies virtually control the market.

 The old Zaibatsu Empire of finance is back again in power.

 The Japanese monopolies are exporting capital on a big scale.
-Japan's overseas investment aggregated \$4,480 million, 54.7% of which or a total of \$2,460 million was accumulated in the three-year period from 1969.
+Japan's overseas investment aggregated \$4,480 million, $54\cdot7\%$ of which or a total of \$2,460 million was accumulated in the three-year period from 1969.
 According to an official estimate, the balance of Japan's overseas investment will reach \$11,500 million in fiscal 1975 and \$26,000 million in fiscal 1980.

-The present-day investments of US monopolies total \$80,000 million; U.K. \$20,000 million; and West Germany \$6,000 million.
+(The presentday investments of US monopolies total \$80,000 million; U.K. \$20,000 million; and West Germany \$6,000 million.)

-In Australia, production in the main is controlled by foreign multinational combines and the indigenous monopoly houses, which, however, the new Labour Government is trying to buy back into partial stateownership.
+In Australia, production in the main is controlled by foreign multinational combines and by indigenous monopoly houses, which, however, the new Labour Government is trying to buy back into partial state-ownership.

 In India, assets owned by the top 75 monopoly houses control 53.8% of the total assets in the private sector.
 The topmost houses are still developing at a very fast rate, leading to concentration of capital, holding society to ransom.